 You’ll find a wide selection of items at the store, including Japanese souvenirs, local snacks, beauty products, gadgets, clothes, and toys!

 Grab a bite of some of the best Japanese snack foods like Umaibo, which is a famous, puffed cylindrical snack.

-You can also try the Sennarido Crispy Wasabi Pistachios, Kit Kat chocolates, and Pocky biscuit sticks.
+You can also try Sennarido Crispy Wasabi Pistachios, Kit Kat chocolates, and Pocky biscuit sticks.

-Matsumoto Kiyoshi is no doubt the most popular drug store in Shibuya.
+Matsumoto Kiyoshi is no doubt the most popular drug store within Shibuya.
 In fact, it is visited by thousands of travellers and even locals regularly.

-Here, you’ll see the array of products, from face masks to body scrubs and more!
+Here, you’ll discover an array of products, ranging from face masks to body scrubs and more!